-MEPRD's expenditures for FY21 remained below budget and reflected historical trends, as did expenditures for Malcolm W. Martin Memorial Park.
+MEPRD's expenditures for FY22 remained below budget and reflected historical trends, as did expenditures for Malcolm W. Martin Memorial Park.

-Similar to FY20, MEPRD allocated \$2,000,000 toward the FY21 Park and Trail Grant program.
-MEPRD also allocated \$300,000 toward the FY21 Community Planning Grant and \$20,000 toward the Event Sponsorship Grant Program.
+Similar to FY21, MEPRD allocated \$2,000,000 toward the FY22 Park and Trail Grant program.
+MEPRD also allocated \$300,000 toward the FY22 Community Planning Grant.
 MEPRD continues to partner with MCT on the closeout of the Troy-O'Fallon Trail project (a.k.a. the MCT Goshen Trail) and the development of the Formosa West Trail.
 MEPRD also continues a partnership with St. Clair County Transit District (SCCTD) for a trail extending from Front Street in East St. Louis to the McKinley Bridge Bikeway, currently known as the Metro-East Riverfront Trail.

-Malcolm W. Martin Memorial Park's FY21 budgeted revenue reflected no contribution from the Gateway Center of Metropolitan St. Louis for the year, however MEPRD is expected to receive \$300,000 from the Gateway Center in FY22.
-Park permit and commercial filming income is expected to remain constant in FY21, i.e. following historical trends, as is park expenditures for the fiscal year.
+Malcolm W. Martin Memorial Park's FY22 budgeted revenue reflected \$300,00 from the Gateway Center of Metropolitan St. Louis for the year.
+Park permit income is expected to remain constant in FY22, i.e. following historical trends, as is park expenditures for the fiscal year.